spikespaz/search-deflector/README.md

 ## Setup

 The setup is simple.
-Make sure that you move the executable to a location where you can find it again.
+Extract the zip file to a location where you can find it again, and follow the instructions below.

 Some examples I would recommend are `C:/Program Files/Search Deflector/` or `C:/Utilities/`.

-Then, rename the executable to `SearchDeflector.exe` instead of how you downloaded it, `SearchDeflector-X.Y.Z.exe`.
-This will ensure that you don't have to run the setup again if you update the program.

-Then, right click the executable to open the context menu and choose "Run as administrator".
+Then, right click `SearchDeflector.exe` to open the context menu and choose "Run as administrator".
 A console window will open, and look something like below.

 ### 1. Choosing a browser